 Still a nascent idea in service management, design thinking is an effective iterative process for generating a new idea that focuses on customers (Liedtka, 2018).
 Today's customer demands change quickly, stemming from their constant exposure to trends through social media.
 Customers are increasingly looking for personalized and memorable wedding experiences.
 To stay current with changing customer preferences, agility in service offering is the key if an event business is to step ahead of its competition.
 Event organizers are keenly aware of the need to adapt rapidly to changes in the marketplace.
-Design thinking emphasizes the customercentric management of service innovation.
+Design thinking emphasizes the customer-centric management of service innovation.
 Customer needs remain central to designing service offerings.
-An innovative approach to meeting customer needs is achieved through the iterative process of design thinking that involves defining problems, determining needs, brainstorming, prototyping, and testing.
-Following the basics of design thinking that she had learned, Jenny laid out the process map with the design thinking steps that must be taken when developing an income statement for the new buffet themes:
+An innovative approach to meeting customer needs is achieved through the iterative process of design thinking that she had learned, Jenny laid out the process map with the design thinking steps that must be taken when developing an income statement for the new buffet themes:

 - 1. Define the problem -Create a new set of buffet menus that appeal to the growing segment of millennial wedding clients. - 2.
 Determine needs -Millennial clients are more open to international tastes and prefer options for personalization. - 3.
-Brainstorming-Consult with the dining managers and executive chefs from the main kitchen. - 4.
-Prototyping -Build a prototype income statement template for three different menu options.
+Brainstorming-Consult with the dining managers and executive chefs from the main kitchen.

-5. Testing-Test the prototypes and adjust if needed.
+- 4. Prototyping -Build a prototype income statement template for three different menu options. - 5.
+Testing-Test the prototypes and adjust if needed.

-Once all the items were incorporated into her prototype income statement, Jenny decided to test the prototype with one of the new menu options: East Meets West Buffet.
+Once all the items are incorporated into her prototype income statement, Jenny decided to test the prototype with one of the new menu options: East Meets West buffet.
 After a series of discussions with her two dining managers, she ran a simulation with an \$80 per meal option for 100 wedding guests.
-The total sales revenue from the event equals \$8,000 (\$80 per meal×100 guests).
+The total sales revenue from the event equals \$8,000(\$80 per meal ×100 guests).
 The simulation also generated an estimated dollar amount for each of the line items of the income statement, expressed as a percentage value of the event revenue.
 Based on the estimated event revenue given, fill in the blanks in the income statement below and answer the following key questions.